code-423n4/docs/roles/certified-contributors/lookouts.md

 - Short bio/intro and summary of relevant experience
 - Links that help demonstrate your expertise
-- 3 example submissions to Code4rena contests that you’re especially proud of
+- 3 example submissions to Code4rena audits that you’re especially proud of
 - Description of how each submission demonstrates your depth of knowledge

 **Note:** Lookout applications are reviewed during a one-week period each month.
 Notices of application and review windows will be posted in the C4 Discord server.